manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_data_from_external_storages/Plain_tables_creation.md

 * 1: there was a problem while indexing (and if `--rotate` was specified, it was skipped) or an operation emitted a warning
 * 2: indexing went OK, but the `--rotate` attempt failed

-Also, you can run the indexer via a systemctl unit file:
+Also, you can run `indexer` via a systemctl unit file:

 ```shell
 systemctl start --no-block manticore-indexer
 ```

-Or, in case you want to index a specific table:
+Or, in case you want to build a specific table:

 ```shell
 systemctl start --no-block manticore-indexer@desired-table-name
 ```
+Find more information about scheduling `indexer` via systemd below.

 ### Indexer command line arguments
 * `--config <file>` (`-c <file>` for short) tells `indexer` to use the given file as its configuration.
 Normally, it will look for `manticore.conf` in the installation directory (e.g. `/etc/manticoresearch/manticore.conf`), followed by the current directory you are in when calling `indexer` from the shell.
 This is most useful in shared environments where the binary files are installed in a global folder, e.g. `/usr/bin/`, but you want to provide users with the ability to make their own custom Manticore set-ups, or if you want to run multiple instances on a single server.
 In cases like those you could allow them to create their own `manticore.conf` files and pass them to `indexer` with this option.
 For example: